Vibhutikatre/FLOW-PROOF-Beginner-Course-Module4/README.md

 # FLOW-PROOF-Beginner-Course-Module4
-In the FLOW PROOF ( Beginner Course ) from the Metacrafters , I have learned about the different access control, access modifiers, and their scopes in the contract.

-# Employees Record using Structs in Cadence
-Here I have used the Structs in Cadence Language to make a record of some data of employees.

 ## Description
 In the FLOW PROOF ( Beginner Course ) from the Metacrafters, I have learned about the different access control, access modifiers, and their scopes in the contract.

 ### Executing program